Information Systems

 SI-IMG International

-The SI group regularly welcomes foreign researchers for stays of varying lengths.
+The SI Group regularly hosts foreign researchers for stays of varying lengths.

 Theses:

-The SI group has supported 45 theses since its creation.
+The SI group has supervised 45 thesis defenses since its inception.

 You can view all the defenses.

-• Four-time winner of the Best Thesis of the Year Award in Information Systems: FNEGE AIM Thesis Award – Robert REIX;
+• Four-time winner of the Best Dissertation of the Year Award in Information Systems: FNEGE AIM Dissertation Award – Robert REIX;

-Some photos of notable events in the Information Systems group over the years:
+Here are a few photos of some of the Information Systems Group’s highlights over the years:

 2024 MRM-SI at the AIM in Montpellier